hectormz/167L-materials/labs/lab7.md

 5. Take one tube from each seeding condition and count them on the hemocytometer.
 You may need to further dilute this tube prior to counting in order to count a reasonable amount of cells.
 Because you combined two wells together you will have to divide by 2 in order to get an average number of cells per well.
 6. Centrifuge your other tubes again at 150 x g (1.5 rcf on the other centrifuge) for 5 minutes.
 This rinses your cells of proteins in the medium and trypsin before you extract the protein from your cells.
 7. Aspirate the DPBS and add 200 μL RIPA buffer to the cell pellet to lyse the cells.
 Do not take more than needed.
 Pipette up and down to mix.
 Transfer this suspension to a properly labeled microcentrifuge tube.
 8. Put each of your microcentrifuge tubes (you should have 3) on ice or in ice water and shake gently for 15 minutes, then centrifuge the tubes in the microcentrifuge at 14,000 x g for 15 minutes (again check with the TA to make sure it is properly balanced). *Note:* During this time, you or your lab partner may trypsinize your T25 flask and passage those cells to a *new* 96-well plate (to be shared with other groups) with densities of 4,000 and 10,000 cells/cm^2^.
 You will have 4 wells of each cell density.
-Label them appropriately on the sheet 96 well plate sheet your TA will have so you know which wells are yours.
+Label them appropriately on the 96 well plate sheet your TA will have so you know which wells are yours.
 Seed a new T25 flask for next week.
 9. Without disturbing the pellet on the bottom of the microcentrifuge tubes (which may be very faint), carefully transfer the supernatant to a new, properly labeled microcentrifuge tube.

 **BCA assay**